-Morning ride: 10h00 or afternoon ride: 15h00 – duration approximately 1hour.
+Morning visit: 8.30 am or 11 am; Afternoon visit: 3 pm or 4.30 pm — duration 1 hour.
 Riding hats and tack are provided.
 Riders must wear suitable footwear, long trousers and sleeves.
-Maximum of 9 riders in a group.
-The rides will only be open to experienced riders and some proof of riding ability will be required at point of booking; visitors judged to be of insufficient riding ability will not be permitted to undertake this activity for safety reasons.
-(At an additional cost)
+Maximum of six riders in a group.
+The rides will only be open to experienced riders and some proof of riding ability will be required at point of booking; clients judged to be of insufficient riding ability will not be permitted to undertake this activity.

 Several lions on the conservancy have been fitted with radio collars, and you can learn how to track them with the researchers with a special tracking device.
 When you locate a pride, you will learn how to identify the individuals by notches on their ears, whisker patterns, and other distinguishing marks.
 All data is passed to the Ol Pejeta Ecological Monitoring team in order to further understand these magnificent predators.
 Guests remain in the vehicle at all times.

 Morning activity: 06h30 and afternoon visit: 15h30 – duration approx. 2hours, maximum 6 people.
 (At an additional cost)

 Night game drives